Will you accept this rose?

 Beep.
 Beep.
 Beep – Keithy, 1 minute – Woolloomooloo

 I wiped the last of the mushy peas and golden flakes of pastry from my mouth and chin before returning to my car.
 Keithy was only a stone’s throw away at the strip of fine dining restaurants on Woolloomooloo Wharf.
 I cast one final look over this magical pocket of Sydney.
 To my right, I could see the orange sun dipping below the masts of the Navy ships.
-The last flickers of light danced on the calm water as thirsty locals and tourists poured into the harbourside bars.
+The last flickers of light danced on the tranquil, dark blue waters as thirsty locals and tourists poured into the harbourside bars.
 “Best city in the world,” I thought to myself as I started my engine.

 The pickup point at Woolloomooloo Wharf is at the end of a taxi rank.
 I was becoming increasingly wary of taxi drivers following reports Uber drivers were being assaulted by organised gangs in Brisbane.
 My Dad had even suggested I purchase pepper spray for protection.
 I’m not so sure it’s as easy to find as he made out.